Skruthikaa/Web-Application-on-Tomcat-using-AWS-RDS/README.md

+# Java Web Application on Tomcat using AWS-RDS(PAAS)

 **Project Overview**

 This project demonstrates deploying a Java Web Application (LoginWebApp.war) using Maven, Apache Tomcat, and AWS RDS MySQL.
 The system allows users to register and login, storing user details in a MySQL database hosted on AWS RDS.